Making Kombucha at Home

 16 bags of black tea steeped in 5 cups of filtered water

 2 cups of starter liquid from raw unflavored kombucha

 To begin, steep your tea for 4 minutes in 5 cups of water heated to 180 degrees fahrenheit.
 After 4 minutes, remove your tea bags, and add in your sugar, and mix until dissolved.
 In order to cool down and dilute this mixture, pour in roughly 9 cups of cold water.
 Once it is below 80 degrees fahrenheit, transfer to your fermenting vessel, and add in 2 cups of raw unflavored kombucha.
-Cover the opening of your vessel with a coffee filter, cheese cloth, and/or towel or t-shirt to encourage oxygen exchange.
+Cover the opening of your vessel with a coffee filter, and/or towel or t-shirt to encourage oxygen exchange.
 Store your vessel at room temperature out of direct sunlight, and monitor the growth and development of your SCOBY.
 After 7 to 10 days, use a straw to taste your kombucha.
 When finished, there will be a pronounced balance of acidity and sweetness.

 Flavoring Your Kombucha